neelsmith/Lycian.jl/README.md

 # Lycian.jl

-A julia package for working with texts in Lycian.
+A Julia package for working with texts in Lycian.